JackMilner1/BinCollectionAPI/Docs/Council_Info.md

-## Supported councils
-1 / 317 Principal Councils
-\
-\
-Full List:
-* North Hertfordshire District Council
+## North Hertfordshire District Council

+This requires a full address and postcode to work